mui/mui-x/docs/data/date-pickers/fields/fields.md

 #### Usage with `slots.field`

-If you are passing a custom field component to your pickers, you need to create a new one that is using the new DOM structure.
+If you are passing a custom field component to your pickers, you need to create a new one that is using the accessible DOM structure.
 This new component will need to use the `PickersSectionList` component instead of an `<input />` HTML element.

 You can have a look at the [custom PickersTextField](/x/react-date-pickers/custom-field/#using-custom-pickerstextfield) to have a concrete example.